September 15, 2020

 For the sour cream, I like Kite Hill, but you can use any vegan sour cream that has a flavor you like, or you can make it from scratch.
 If I were going to make it myself, I would probably try this recipe.
 I also really like the flavor of almond milk with this recipe, but I've tried these vegan mashed potatoes with coconut milk, too, and it worked well.
 Almost any non-dairy milk should work in this recipe, depending upon your personal preference.

-Making mashed potatoes is so quick and easy with this recipe, and they're the perfect creamy dairy-free side for a Thanksgiving or Christmas feast.
+Making mashed potatoes is so quick and easy with this recipe, and they're the perfect creamy dairy-free side dish for a Thanksgiving dinner or Christmas feast.
 The whole family can enjoy this one!

 Prep Time15 minutes